-- Physical indicators such as cuts, bruises, burnes, bald patches (where hair has been pulled out) - Emotional indicators such as depression, sudden weight loss, drinking or drug-taking, or unusual eating habits and isolation or withdrawal any student can occur on a face-to-face level or through the use of technology, such as mobile phones or computers.
-In these situations a student could be encouraged to send or post indecent images of themselves.
-In all cases the person exploiting students does so by misusing the power they have over them.
-This power may come through virtue of age, physical strength and/or economic resources.
-Violence, intimidation and coercion are common in exploitative relationships.
+- Physical indicators such as cuts, bruises, burnes, bald patches (where hair has been pulled out) - Emotional indicators such as depression, sudden weight loss, drinking or drug-taking, or unusual eating habits and isolation or withdrawal

 If staff suspect that a student is self-harming this must be referred to the DSL who will consider the next steps.
 It is likely that this will require discussion with the student involved and their parents/guardians to agree a course of action or referral to an organization that may be able to support the student.